JuliaLang/www.julialang.org/contribute/creating_package.md

 ## Propose changes via Pull Requests

+To make your first Julia pull request, we recommend reading the detailed [guide](https://kshyatt.github.io/post/firstjuliapr/) by Katharine Hyatt.
+Here we provide the summary of required steps, using the example package from above.

 To propose a change to an existing repository, you need to create a pull request (PR).
 Follow the steps below.
 The example describes a case when you would like to add more testing options to your package: